William Edward McManus: Biography

-William McManus was born on April 15, 1939, in Chicago, Illinois.
+William McManus was born on January 27, 1914, in Chicago, Illinois.
 He was ordained a priest on April 15, 1939, for the Archdiocese of Chicago by Cardinal George Mundelein.

 Auxiliary Bishop of Chicago

 On June 11, 1967, McManus was named titular bishop of Mesarfelta and auxiliary bishop of the Archdiocese of Chicago by Pope Paul VI.
-He was consecrated on August 24, 1967, by Cardinal John Cody.
+He was consecrated at Holy Name Cathedral in Chicago on August 24, 1967, by Cardinal John Cody.
 Bishops Cletus F. O'Donnell and Aloysius John Wycislo were the principal co-consecrators.

 Bishop of Fort Wayne-South Bend

-On August 24, 1976, Paul VI named McManus as the seventh bishop of the Diocese of Fort Wayne-South Bend.
-He was installed in Fort Wayne on October 29, 1976.
+On August 24, 1976, Paul VI named McManus as the seventh bishop of Fort Wayne-South Bend.He was installed in Fort Wayne, Indiana, on October 29, 1976.

-Pope John Paul II accepted McManus' resignation as bishop of Fort Wayne-South Bend on February 18, 1985.William McManus died on March 3, 1997, at age 83 in Des Plaines, Illinois.
+Pope John Paul II accepted McManus' resignation as bishop of Fort Wayne-South Bend on February 18, 1985.
+He died on March 3, 1997, at age 83 in Des Plaines, Illinois.